cesarferreira/AndroidQuickUtils/README.md

 -----

 ## Instalation
-As simple as going to your project's properties and include the QuickUtils jar library.
+As simple as going to your project's properties and include the `QuickUtils.jar` library.

  ![](http://developer.android.com/images/developing/adt-props-libRef.png)